C-Section: Planned. Unplanned. Recovery. Emotions.

 Everything You Need To Know About C-Sections: Planned.
 Unplanned.
 Recovery.
 Emotions.

 In 2014, over 32% of birthing women had a cesarean section.
-This statistic is still at a scary high level in our country, which ironically has an increasing number of maternal deaths each year as well as a rising medical intervention rate.The World Health Organization recognizes that these numbers must come down, and has raised the full-term label from 37 weeks to 39 weeks in hopes that inductions will stop occurring so early.
-It has been proven that a woman who has an induction is more likely to receive an “emergency c-section” than a woman who goes into labor naturally. (source)
+This statistic is still at a scary high level in our country, which ironically has an increasing number of maternal deaths each year as well as a rising medical intervention rate.What is a c-section?

 A cesarean section is a surgical procedure used to deliver a baby through incisions in the mother's abdomen and uterus.
 You need to understand that it is an abdominal surgery that will take time to recover from.
 You want to know exactly what is happening to your body so that you can discuss with your surgical team your desires and hopes.How should I prepare?